-Andrew Elder Zurcher, BA (Yale), MPhil, PhD.
-Tutor and Director of Studies in English (Part I).
+Andrew Zurcher, BA (Yale), MPhil, PhD.
+Joint Director of Studies in English.
+Bruce Cleave Fellow in English & Drama.

 As Director of Studies I am responsible for organising teaching for the English undergraduates.
 I also supervise early modern English literature, Shakespeare, Practical Criticism, and Tragedy, as well as supervising a range of dissertations.
 In supervisions, I try to help students create a safe space for collaborative critical thinking, a place where they can formulate and debate positions on literary, historical, ethical, political and other sorts of questions that arise from their reading.

 I love getting the opportunity to meet and learn from students outside my own subject area, and to work alongside them to make Queens' an open, inclusive, vibrant, and self-respecting environment in which to live and study.
 I take a particular interest in BATS (the undergraduate theatrical society) and in our college literary magazine, the Dial.